The Purge (TV series): Development

 A television series about the formation of the Purge was hinted at by DeMonaco.
-The series would possibly deal with how the New Founding Fathers were voted to office after overthrowing the U.S. Government during an economic collapse and social unrest and how they ratified the 28th Amendment to the U. S. Constitution as well as devising the Purge.
+The series would possibly deal with how the New Founding Fathers were voted to office after overthrowing the U.S. Government during an economic collapse and social unrest and how they ratified the 28th Amendment to the U.S. Constitution as well as devising the Purge.
 In May 2017, it was reported that USA Network would premiere the series in 2018.
 The series premiered on September 4, 2018.
 On November 6, 2018, USA Network renewed the show for a second season which premiered on October 15, 2019.
-On May 13, 2020, the USA Network canceled the series.
+On May 13, 2020, USA Network canceled the series due to low viewership.

 Casting

 On February 26, 2018, it was announced that Gabriel Chavarria and Jessica Garza were cast as Miguel and Penelope Guerrero.
 In March 2018, Amanda Warren and Colin Woodell were cast as Jane Barbour and Rick Betancourt.
 In April 2018, Lili Simmons, Hannah Emily Anderson, Lee Tergesen and William Baldwin were cast as Lila Stanton, Jenna Betancourt, Joe and David Ryker.
 In May 2018, Fiona Dourif was cast as Good Leader Tavis.
 In June 2019, Derek Luke, Max Martini, Paola Núñez, and Joel Allen had been cast as series regulars for the second season.

 During a New York Comic Con 2019 interview, Joel Allen commented on the use of The Purge films' God mask in the TV series as "like a gift from the writers" as an actor.

 Actress Hannah Emily Anderson reflected on her role as Jenna Betancourt in a July 2020 interview, commenting on The Purge's Season 1 Finale.
 "It was so satisfying and exhilarating.
 Colin Woodell and Lee Tergesen were right there with me.
 We made it as real as we could for ourselves, and everything else faded away.
 We were in our precious little acting bubble.
 Those are the best moments."